Roadless area conservation: Concept

-Access roads provide convenient access for industry as well as for a variety of recreational activities, such as sightseeing, fishing, hunting, and off-roading.
+Access roads provide important access to emergency services, convenient access for industry as well as for a variety of recreational activities, such as sightseeing, fishing, hunting, and off-roading.
 However, these activities can cause erosion, pollution, species loss, and loss of aesthetic appeal.
 In addition, the building of roads can lead to further development of "splinter roads" that take off from them, and the encroachment of human settlement and development in sensitive areas.

-In the United States, about 30%, of National Forest lands in 38 states and Puerto Rico are roadless areas, making up 58.5 million acres (237,000 km²).
+In the United States about 30% of National Forest lands in 38 states and Puerto Rico are roadless areas, making up 58.5 million acres (237,000 km2).
 These areas provide critical habitat for more than 1,600 threatened, endangered, or sensitive plant and animal species.
 Roadless rules are also seen as a way to save taxpayers money.
-America’s National Forests are currently covered with 386000 mi of roads, enough to encircle the earth 15 times.
+America's National Forests are currently covered with 386000 mi of roads, enough to encircle the earth 15 times.
 A $4.5-billion maintenance backlog exists on National Forest roads, according to the agency's own estimates.

 One example of roadless area conservation is Alaska's Denali National Park, which is prized for its expansive roadless area.
 There is but one 90 mi access road into the park; only official vehicles are permitted after 30 mi.

 Political conflict in the U.S.

-Roadless area conservation is not without criticism—especially from mining and lumber industry officials, as well as from politicians, Libertarian and Federalist political groups, and ORV enthusiasts.
+Roadless area conservation is not without criticism—especially from mining and lumber industry officials, as well as from politicians, libertarian and federalist political groups, and ORV enthusiasts.

-On January 12, 2001, after nearly three years of analysis, the U.S. Forest Service adopted the Roadless Area Conservation Rule to conserve 58.5 million acres (237,000 km²) of pristine National Forests and Grasslands from most logging and road construction.
-When he entered office, the U.S. President at that time George W. Bush modified these regulations to allow a more autonomous approach, wherein state governments would be permitted to designate their own roadless areas.
+On January 12, 2001, after nearly three years of analysis, the U.S. Forest Service adopted the Roadless Area Conservation Rule to conserve 58.5 million acres (237,000 km2) of pristine National Forests and Grasslands from most logging and road construction.
+When he entered office, the U.S. president at that time, George W. Bush, modified these regulations to allow a more autonomous approach, wherein state governments would be permitted to designate their own roadless areas.

-On September 20, 2006, U.S. Magistrate Judge Elizabeth Laporte ruled against the Bush Administration's plan to reverse the Clinton-era regulations, saying that the Bush plan "established a new regime in which management of roadless areas within the national forests would, for the first time, vary not just forest by forest but state by state.
+On September 20, 2006, U.S. Magistrate Judge Elizabeth Laporte ruled against the Bush administration's plan to reverse the Clinton-era regulations, saying that the Bush plan "established a new regime in which management of roadless areas within the national forests would, for the first time, vary not just forest by forest but state by state.
 This new approach raises a substantial question about the rule's potential effect on the environment."

-On November 29, 2006, Judge Laporte issued an order to ban road construction on 327 oil and gas leases issued by the Bush administration since January 2001, most of them in Colorado, Utah, and North Dakota—areas that were already protected before the Bush Administration's reversal of the 2001 law.
+On November 29, 2006, Judge Laporte issued an order to ban road construction on 327 oil and gas leases issued by the Bush administration since January 2001, most of them in Colorado, Utah, and North Dakota—areas that were already protected before the Bush administration's reversal of the 2001 law.

-On May 28, 2009, Secretary of Agriculture Tom Vilsack issued a directive giving the Secretary of Agriculture final authority on most road development and timber activity in National Forests, for a period of one year.
+On May 28, 2009, Secretary of Agriculture Tom Vilsack issued a directive giving the secretary of agriculture final authority on most road development and timber activity in National Forests, for a period of one year.